amarh/openPLM/docs/en/user/tuto_1_main_funct.rst

 1- The search block where you will enter your request

-2- The block where results will be displayed
+2- The part where results will be displayed

 First, you need to select the type of PLMObject you want to look for.

 Then, you can fill the form if you want to refine your research with:
  * a set of words , OpenPLM will display the attributes which contains all of the given words
- * advanced queries :
+ * advanced queries:
     * attribute=data
         - name=test
         - name:test